skiby7/skiby7.github.io/_course/lesson-2.md

 # factorial(5) → 5 * factorial(4) → 5 * 4 * factorial(3) → ... → 5 * 4 * 3 * 2 * 1
 ```

 > 📓**Exercise:** write three functions to compute the n-th element of the fibonacci, where `n` is passed as a parameter.
 In one implementation use loops, in the other two use recursion, with both `if-else` and `match-case` statements.
 Finally use a for loop to print the sequence up to 10.
 The function signature must be `fibonacci(n: int) -> int`.
-Soloutions can be found [here](/assets/fib.py).
+Solutions can be found [here](/assets/fib.py).

 ## Error handling in Python